DEVELOPMENT TOOLS

 shopware-cli project dump --anonymize

-Configuration management with YAML
+Project configuration with YAML

-shopware-cli project config push
+shopware-cli project config init

 Getting Started with shopware-cli